 Many Believers today are choosing to love Messiah more fully.
 They have learned Messiah’s true identity as the WORD who gave the commandments to Moses.
 They have learned that obeying Torah brings them out of a foggy understanding of the New Testament, and brings them into a solid and joyful understanding of Yahuwah’s heart’s desire for His children!
 They have learned that the Sabbath instructions, the dietary laws, the Biblical feasts instructions, and many other guidelines in the Old Testament, apply to all of Yahuwah’s children, throughout all generations!

 And . . . they have learned the important connection between obedience and holiness: that obedience is necessary for holiness, as the apostle Peter taught us:

 As obedient children, do not be conformed to the passions of your former ignorance, but as He who called you is holy, you also be holy in all your conduct, since it is written, “You shall be holy, for I am holy.”
 (1Peter 1:14-16)

 So there is no reason to be frightened by all this Torah keeping.
 The Hebrew Roots movement, as a whole, is good for the children of Yahuwah, despite its various problems and diverse levels of extremes.
 It is a sovereign moving of the Holy Spirit among Father’s children, to bring them into a closer, more holy, more perfect walk with Him — preparing them for the Bridegroom.

-Those who are beginning to walk in Torah, are beginning to truly understand the great riches of what Yahushua meant when He said: “If ye continue in my WORD, then are ye my disciples indeed; And ye shall know the truth, and the truth shall make you free.”
+Those who are beginning to walk in Torah, are beginning to truly understand the great riches of what Yahushua meant when He said: “If you continue in my WORD, then are you my disciples indeed; And you shall know the truth, and the truth shall make you free.”
 (John 8:31-32)

 Torah keepers understand that obeying Torah is not about Salvation!